Chasen-Jeffries/US_Congress_Tweet_NLP_Dataset/README.md

-# US Congressional Tweets NLP Project
+# US Congressional Tweets NLP Dataset
-This project analyzes US Congressional tweets from June 2017 to July 2023 using NLP techniques.
-Extracting linguistic patterns, sentiments, and entities, it unveils insights into legislative communication trends.
+This dataset analyzes tweets from US Congress members between June 2017 and July 2023, using natural language processing (NLP) techniques to detect patterns, sentiments, and key topics.
+This reveals quantifiable shifts in legislative communication, shedding light on evolving political priorities and the ways in which they are expressed.

 ## 📜 Introduction